- 27 Sep 2023

 To check the status of your migrated connections in Zapier, you can navigate to your Zapier dashboard and click on "Test" next to the account.
 Zapier will attempt to make a connection with the associated Airtable integration.
 If the connection is successful, you'll see a message like "Success!
 Your account is working properly."
 If there's an issue, Zapier should provide an error message detailing the problem.
 Please refer to Zapier’s instructions to Test your app connection for failures.

 To check your connected accounts in Airtable, click on your Profile picture in the top-right corner of Airtable, click “Integrations”, then "Third-party integrations”.
-From here, you can view integrations that have already been converted to OAuth authorizations, revoke access, or limit access to specific bases and workspaces: see this support article for more details.
+From here, you can view integrations that have already been converted to OAuth authorizations, revoke access, or limit access to specific bases and workspaces: see this support article for more details

 For Enterprise Scale customers, after the migration, Zapier will be controlled under the Disable API access for third-party integrations setting in your enterprise’s OAuth settings.

 This setting applies to OAuth integrations, not legacy user API keys.
 If your enterprise has blocked API access for third-party integrations and has not added Zapier to the Third-party integration allowlist, you might start seeing failures.
-The API error will be OAUTH_INTEGRATION_NOT_ALLOWED_FOR_ENTERPRISE
+The API error will be OAUTH_INTEGRATION_NOT_ALLOWED_FOR_ENTERPRISE, and the message will be "This OAuth integration is restricted by the enterprise that the authorized user belongs to.
+The authorized user needs to request their enterprise admin to allow this integration."

 To prevent this, as an Airtable Admin, you can allowlist Zapier ahead of time.
 To do this:

-- Then click on Integrations & development.
+2. Then click on Integrations & development

 As a non-Admin user, you can view whether or not your Zapier integration is being blocked by this Enterprise Admin setting by clicking on your Profile picture in Airtable -> Integrations -> Third party integrations.
 If the integration is authorized with a Service Account, you'll need to ask an Enterprise Admin to view the Users page of the Admin panel to view the Service Account’s OAuth Integrations.

 Please note that these types of connections using legacy user API keys would be expected to stop working regardless of when the legacy API keys are fully deprecated on February 1st, 2024.
-Zapier has been sending advance notice emails about this migration.
+Zapier has been sending advance notice emails about this migration

 FAQs

-Personal Access Tokens and OAuth provide a higher standard for security over API Keys, which were the predecessor that provided “all-or-nothing” access over everything that an Airtable user account could see or do.
+Personal Access Tokens and OAuth provide a higher standard for security over API Keys, which were the predecessors that provided “all-or-nothing” access over everything that an Airtable user account could see or do.
 These new methods have more granular control of resources and scopes and allow you to extend Airtable, all while ensuring the highest grade of security.

 Anyone using API Keys will be affected by this change.
 This could be you as an end-user, or some other end-user for whom you have built an existing integration upon the Airtable API.